ucbrise/clipper/containers/R/README.md

 # Create an R model with an RPy2 reference
 model_RPy2 = ro.r('model_R <- lm(formula,data=dataset)')
 ```
-- A previously trained and saved model (in .rds format) can also be loaded as RPy2 obeject :
+- A previously trained and saved model (in .rds format) can also be loaded as RPy2 object :

 ```py
 from rpy2.robjects.packages import importr